 (78) If a STA is permitted to begin a TXOP (as defined in in 9.21.2.3 (Obtaining an EDCA TXOP) and the STA has at least one MSDU pending for transmission for the AC of the permitted TXOP, the STA shall perform exactly one of the following steps:

-Transmit a 160 MHz or 80+80 MHz mask PPDU if the secondary channel, the secondary 40 MHz channel, and the secondary 80 MHz channel were idle during an interval of PIFS immediately preceding the start of the TXOP.
+Transmit a 160 MHz or 80+80 MHz mask PPDU if, in addition to the primary channel being idle per the rules for obtaining a TXOP, the secondary channel, the secondary 40 MHz channel, and the secondary 80 MHz channel were all also idle during an interval of PIFS immediately preceding the start of the TXOP.

-Transmit an 80 MHz mask PPDU on the primary 80 MHz channel if both the secondary channel and the secondary 40 MHz channel were idle during an interval of PIFS immediately preceding the start of the TXOP.
+Transmit an 80 MHz mask PPDU on the primary 80 MHz channel if, in addition to the primary channel being idle per the rules for obtaining a TXOP, both the secondary channel and the secondary 40 MHz channel were also idle during an interval of PIFS immediately preceding the start of the TXOP.

-Transmit a 40 MHz mask PPDU on the primary 40 MHz channel if the secondary channel was idle during an interval of PIFS immediately preceding the start of the TXOP.
+Transmit a 40 MHz mask PPDU on the primary 40 MHz channel if, in addition to the primary channel being idle per the rules for obtaining a TXOP, the secondary channel was also idle during an interval of PIFS immediately preceding the start of the TXOP.

 Transmit a 20 MHz mask PPDU on the primary 20 MHz channel.